vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 change_object_name.wdbg \\devices\\vmci   (in this case we rename the deviceobject)   \\devices\\vmci -> \\devices\\amci

 The script changes the first letter of the name (setting 'a').
-If you need other letter or additional modifications, it is easy to modify the script
+If you need other letter or additional modifications, it is easy to modify the script.

 $$>a<change_process_name.wdbg <main module of the process to be renamed>
 ------------------------------------------------------------------------